DarrenCoppinger/milestone-project-4/README.md

 ### Existing Features
 #### All Pages
 All pages include a responsive navigation bar and title at the top of the page.
 The title and logo act as a "Home" button.
-On medium and small screen size the navbar reduces to just the title and logo, with the page's buttons concealed in a sidebar accessible via a menu icon in the left-hand corner of the navbar.
+On medium and small screen sizes the navbar reduces to just the title and logo, with the page's buttons concealed in a sidebar accessible via a menu icon in the left-hand corner of the navbar.

-The navbar contains the Home, Booking, Drinks, Cart and a Login button.
-If the user is logged into an account the login button will change to a "Logout" button.
+If the user is logged in the navbar contains the Home, Booking, Drinks, Cart and a Logout buttons.
+If the user is logged out only the Home, Register and Login buttons will be displayed.

-Each page has a message panel that appears when a messages is generated.
+Each page has a message panel that appears directly under the navbar when a messages is generated.

 #### Home
-The Home page includes background image of a cocktail bar with is fixed in position at the center of the page.
-A floating transparent container appears infront of the image which has a greeting statement.
-There are also two link buttons in the contain which change depending on whether the user is logged in or not.
-If they are not logged on the buttons will direct the user to the "Login" and "About" page.
+The Home page includes background image of a cocktail bar which is fixed in position at the center of the page.
+A floating transparent container appears infront of the image which holds a greeting statement.
+There are also two buttons at the bottom of the container which change depending on whether the user is logged in or not.
+If they are not logged on the buttons will direct the user to the "Login" and "About" pages.
 If the user is logged in the buttons will direct them to the "Booking" and "Drinks" pages.

 #### Drinks
 The drinks page presents the drinks added to the database.
 By default the page is loaded with the all the entries loaded.